olekspyl/react/README.md

 1. Webpack as a handler.
 2. Library 'React', 'React DOM'.
 3. Library 'Nanoid' for adding id.
-4. Library 'Styled-Component' for stylization.
+4. Library 'Styled-Component' and Bootstrap for stylization.

 ## Main principals and methodics are used in